 Our Local News

-How to build a Universe by Ben Gilliland (translated by H.Shinkai and T.Torii, Moruzen Publishing Co., 2016; ISBN 978-4621300503) was published in December.
+- A book translation, How to build a Universe by Ben Gilliland (translated by H.Shinkai and T.Torii, Moruzen Publishing Co., 2016; ISBN 978-4621300503) was published in December.

-Physics answers to "why?" in your daily life (H.Shinkai, Morikita Publishing Co., 2015; ISBN 978-4-627-15611-1) was published in October.
+- A textbook for students and generals, Physics answers to "why?" in your daily life (H.Shinkai, Morikita Publishing Co., 2015; ISBN 978-4-627-15611-1) was published in October.

-Black-Holes, Expanding Universe, and Gravitational Waves --- One hundred years of general relativity --- (H.Shinkai, Kobunsha Publishing Co., 2015; ISBN 978-4-334-03877-8) was published in September.
+- A book for generals, Black-Holes, Expanding Universe, and Gravitational Waves --- One hundred years of general relativity --- (H.Shinkai, Kobunsha Publishing Co., 2015; ISBN 978-4-334-03877-8) was published in September.

 - An article, "Tensor calculus softwares -- One second for Rieman tensors", was published in general magazine 'Mathematical Sciences (Suuri-Kagaku)' July issue in 2015.